shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

   9. Wiring the IR-LED-stripes together by connecting the positive to the positive copper pads and the negative to the negative pads.
   10. Once you have attached the two wires, wait for at least 30 seconds for it to cool down.
   11. Use hot air gun to place a shrink tube over the exposed soldered part at the end of each LED stripes.
-  12. At the end of the stripe connect a JST wire with female plug to be connected to the male JST power supply plug on the setup powering panel at the back side of the wiring box.
+  12. At the end of the strip connect a JST wire with female plug to be connected to the male JST power supply plug on the setup powering panel at the back side of the wiring box.